The 25 Most Common Religious Fallacies

 “This is true because it appears in a holy text.”

-Authority is asserted, not demonstrated.
-Competing religious texts make mutually exclusive claims with equal confidence.
-The argument provides no independent method for determining which authority, if any, should be trusted.
-Without such a method, citation is meaningless.
+Why it fails: the authority is asserted rather than demonstrated.
+Competing religious texts make mutually exclusive claims with exactly equal confidence, and they cannot all be right.
+The argument provides no independent method for determining which authority, if any, actually deserves to be trusted.
+Without such a method, citing a holy book is simply quoting one side of a dispute as though it settled the dispute.

 6. False Dichotomy